JoshuaN7/flask-website/README.md

 Our tech stack is rather simple, as we are not using any front-end framework.

 - Front-end: Jinja templates (Flask)
-- Backend: Flask + SQLAlchemy
+- Backend: Flask + FlaskSQLAlchemy
 - Database: PostgreSQL

 ## How we are hosting this website